-Beginning Calendar Year 2013, during the first year of MDES as the new state grantee for the SCSEP, we engaged in a program of staff and subgrantee training and technical.
-This training and technical assistance program used face to face meetings, monthly conference calls and webinar trainings, regular on-site monitoring, and analysis of SPARQ reports to overcome obstacles to performance.
-In CY14, MDES began an in-depth assessment of all subgrantees, including analysis of past performance and spending patterns to determine efficiency and performance gains from the prior year's training.
-Although significant gains have been made, the state will investigate whether there is a more efficient and effective way to run the State program.
-We will also continue the training and assistance program during the coming program years, with PY16 as the target to implement any subgrantee changes determined necessary to redesign the system of service delivery for the SCSEP.
+Beginning Calendar Year 2013, during the first year of MDES as the new state grantee for the SCSEP, we will engage in an extensive program of staff and subgrantee training and technical assistance.
+This training and technical assistance program will use face to face meetings, monthly conference calls and webinar trainings, regular on-site monitoring, and analysis of SPARQ reports to overcome obstacles to performance.
+In CY14, MDES will begin an in-depth assessment of all subgrantees, including analysis of past performance and spending patterns to determine efficiency and performance gains from the prior year's training.
+If significant gains have not been made, the state will investigate whether there is a more efficient and effective way to run the State program.
+We will also continue the training and assistance program during the second calendar year, with PY14 as the target to implement any subgrantee changes determined necessary to redesign the system of service delivery for the SCSEP.

-Staff members of the Office of Grant Management at MDES serve as fiscal and programmatic liaisons to the Local Workforce Investment Areas for WIA funded programs.
+Staff of the Office of Grant Management at MDES serve as fiscal and programmatic liaisons to the Local Workforce Investment Areas for WIA funded programs.
 In this role, the state will facilitate SCSEP staff to develop close, coordinated ties to the State Workforce Investment Board and the WIA Boards as a part of the program design change.
 SCSEP will actively seek opportunities to network with the Workforce Development organization and deliver the "older worker" message.